cobrateam/splinter/docs/tutorial.rst

     Browser.is_text_present('http://splinter.cobrateam.info')

-And even verify is some element is present by xpath, css, tag name or id.
+And even verify if some element is present by xpath, css, tag, name, or id.

 ::